 How Much Do Mental Health Services Technician Majors Make?

 Salaries According to BLS

-Psychiatric/Mental Health Services Technician majors often go into careers where salaries can range from $31,090 to $37,760 (25th to 75th percentile).
+Average salaries range from $31,090 to $37,760 (25th to 75th percentile) for careers related to psychiatric/mental health services technician.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.